giftos1/programming-guide/Programming-Patterns.md

 This page contains standard 'patterns' that you should get used to.
 When you need to perform one of these tasks, follow the standard pattern.

+For the most part, this guide is not language-specific, so many patterns are presented as *pseudocode*.
+*Python 3* is used where actual code is provided... and Python is similar enough to pseudocode that this is usually suitable as a pattern.

 ## Main program structure
 For most programs, you will have a `main` function and a number of other functions.
 Think of main as the whole program with the other functions as the tools that main uses, with the details abstracted away.